T-Tetrominos in Arithmetic Progression: Width 4

-Continuing with the proof of Theorem \ref{thm-4812} we now show that $T_4(l) \geq 4W(2, l)$.
+{\bf Proof:} First we show that $T_4(l) \geq 4W(2, l)$.
 Consider any two-coloring of the natural numbers of length $W(2, l)-1$ which does not contain an $l$-term monochromatic arithmetic progression.
 Such a coloring exists by the definition of $W(2, l)$.
 Map one of the colors to the A unit and the other color to the B unit to produce a tiling of a rectangle of size $4\times 4(W(2,l)-1)$.
 This tiling contains no $l$-term arithmetic progression of A units and no l-term arithmetic progression of B units.
 By Lemma \ref{lemma-mod4}, this tiling contains no $l$-term arithmetic progression of d1 \TTs, and so by the d1 Lemma, contains no arithmetic progression of any orientation of \TTs.
 Thus $T(4, l) \geq 4W(2,l)$.\\

 Next we show that $T_4(l) \leq 4W(2,l)$.
 Consider a tiling $\mathcal{T}$ of a rectangle of width 4 and length $T_4(l)-4$ which has no $l$-term arithmetic progression of \TTs.
 Such a rectangle exists by the definition of $T_4(l)$.
 By the AB Lemma, $AB(\mathcal{T})$ contains no $l$-term arithmetic progression of \TTs, and in particular, no $l$-term arithmetic progression of A units or B units.
 Map the rectangle tiled with A units and B units to a 2-coloring of the natural numbers $\{1, \ldots, T_4(l)/4 - 1\}$ such that A gets mapped to one color and B to the other.
-The 2-coloring resulting from the mapping contains no $l$-term monochromatic arithmetic progression, so that $W(2, l) > T_4(l)/4 - 1$, or $T_4(l) < 4W(2, l) + 4$, which implies $T_4(l) \leq 4W(2,l)$.
-This completes the proof of Theorem \ref{thm-4812} for rectangles of width 4.\\
+The 2-coloring resulting from the mapping contains no $l$-term monochromatic arithmetic progression, so that $W(2, l) > T_4(l)/4 - 1$, or $T_4(l) < 4W(2, l) + 4$, which implies $T_4(l) \leq 4W(2,l)$. $\Box$

-\section{Chain Graphs, and Widths 8, 12, and 16}
+\section{Chain Graphs and Widths 8, 12, and 16}